EbenGitHub/flex-living/README.md

 ![Review Management](./assets/dashboard-manage.png)

 Admin view for moderating reviews: approve/disapprove, filter, and search.
+You can also sync review from hostaway using the red sync button.

 ### Storybook UI Components